reclaimed/CapsUnlocked/README.md

 # CapsUnlocked ([download](https://github.com/reclaimed/CapsUnlocked/releases/download/0.5/CapsUnlockedPreview.zip))
 <img align="right" src="https://raw.githubusercontent.com/reclaimed/capsunlocked/master/README-files/context-menu.v0.5.png">
 A Windows utility that maps the [CapsLock](https://en.wikipedia.org/wiki/Caps_lock) to something useful.
-The main purpose was to give the users uninterrupted experience of switching the input language on the both Windows and Mac computers (differences between PC and Mac hotkeys is a source of permanent confusion if choose the words carefully).
+The main purpose was to provide the users uninterrupted experience of switching the input language on the both Windows and Mac computers (differences between PC and Mac hotkeys is a source of permanent confusion if choose the words carefully).

 Requirements:
 * x86 or amd64 platform